 This course is part of the specialization programme Behavioural Ecology in the Master Environmental Biology at Utrecht University

-Conservation Genetics - with the UNIVERSITY of Antwerp and UGent
+Conservation Genetics - with the UNIVERSITies of Antwerp and Gent

 Biological diversity decreases worldwide at an increasing speed as a consequence of human activities.
 Conservation genetics studies the processes in small and isolated populations affecting genetic diversity, its fitness consequences and approaches to minimize fitness loss.
 Loss of genetic diversity not only induces problems of inbreeding, but also compromises the ability to adapt to changing environmental conditions.
 In this course, students will be introduced to the basic concepts of this relatively young discipline and will acquire basic skills to perform population genetic analyses and critically evaluate scientific literature.

 This course module is a part of the Master Biology in Antwerp, Biodiversity Conservation and Restoration and of the Master of Science in Biology at Ugent.
 Classes will take place at Antwerp ZOO.

 Measuring Behaviour - with the UNIVERSITY of Antwerp

 2nd Semester Annually (usually in May)

 This course is a practical add-on to the behavioural biology course at Antwerp University, which aims to train undergraduate students to objectively observe and interpret animal behaviour.
 Skills acquired include the independent drafting and implementing behavioural protocols, analysis and interpretation of observation data, training in drafting behavioural experiments, writing an essay on the basis of behaviour observations.
 In addition, special attention will be paid to (1) asking the right questions in the context of behavioural research; (2) how hypotheses and predictions can be tested based on behavioural data; (3) how behavioural data can be processed, interpreted and presented.

 Please contact Rianne Pinxten at the University of Antwerp for details.